tensor365/airflow-label-studio-provider/README.md

 <br/>

-This repository provides basic Talend TAC hooks and operators to trigger tasks available in a Talend TAC Site.
+This repository provides basic Label Studio hooks and operators to trigger tasks available in a Label Studio Site.

 ## Requirements